 Deoranie Soroya: I completed the Higher Diploma in Leadership and Management which is a two year modular course.
 Undertaking this programme has been an enjoyable learning journey for me.
 I initially completed the first year as part of Professional Development through my employer.
 I decided to undertake the second year due to the rlevance of the course content in promoting my practice in Social Work.
 I chose Birmingham due to the support from the teaching staff, opportunity to network with professionals from other Social Care backgrounds and the commitment of the tutors in promoting better outcomes for users of Social Care services.
 I have been challenged in my thinking and practice and this has helped me in making decisions about my future career.
 I would recommend this course to anyone who is committed to evaluating their practice and developing new ways of thinking about the service they provide."

-Leadership and Management for Social Work/Social Care course brochure (PDF)
+PGDip Leadership and Management for Social Work and Social Care course brochure (PDF)

-The Institute of Applied Social Studies, School of Social Policy, has developed a reputation for delivering high quality teaching and learning which enables students to become critically reflective, research informed practitioners.
+The Department of Social Policy and Social Work, School of Social Policy, has developed a reputation for delivering high quality teaching and learning which enables students to become critically reflective, research informed practitioners.
 The variety of experience and diversity of background within the different student groups helps to create a vibrant academic community where mutual learning and personal development can flourish.

-The Institute is located within the newly refurbished Muirhead Tower and enjoys hi-spec, hi-tech teaching facilities.
+The Department is located within the newly refurbished Muirhead Tower and enjoys hi-spec, hi-tech teaching facilities.